 However, there are much more serious problems in our days regarding the wrong use of knowledge which is threatening directly humans and life in general.
-For example, the alteration of the environment from thoughtless human activities tends to accelerate the climate change process and we already are experiencing the overheating and extreme weather phenomena in this planet.
-The worst kind of globalization, which is attempted by destroying nations and human lives through short sited geostrategic, religious, political and economic interests, performed by small groups of uneducated people behind closed doors, reveals the inability of most people to react properly, due to lack of education, thus suffering severe threats against their lives and the environment.
-The false idea of democracy that people have to vote mostly for those proposed and supported financially by political, economic and religious interests, virtually reveals a distorted kind of democracy most countries are experiencing on the 21st Century.
+For example, the alteration of the environment from thoughtless human activities tends to accelerate the climate change process and we already are experiencing the overheating process on this planet.
+The worst kind of globalization, which is attempted by destroying human lives through short sited geostrategic, religious, political and economic interests, performed by small groups of uneducated people behind closed doors, reveals the inability of most people to react properly, due to lack of education, thus suffering severe threats against their lives and the environment.
+The false idea of democracy that people have to vote mostly for those proposed and supported financially by political, economic and religious interests, virtually reveals a distorted kind of democracy most countries are experiencing in the

+21st Century.
 In all these cases the present education system is unable to stop the deterioration process and to improve quality in life.
-The effort, in this book, is to work on philosophical structures based on modern scientific analysis to support education and to investigate technological structures that compose human brain, which hosts human mind.
-However, an important aspect of education is the philosophy, which helps an educated person "to develop analytical rigour and the ability to criticise and reason logically" (former message by University of Oxford Admissions, now after the publication of this book, they deleted it).
+The effort, in this book, is to work on philosophical structures based on modern scientific analysis to found education and to investigate technological structures that compose the human brain, which hosts the human mind.
+However, an important aspect of education is a philosophy which helps an educated person "to develop analytical rigour and the ability to criticise and reason logically" (University of Oxford Admissions).